Kingston trees at risk of falling due to urban construction and lack of care

 Petition handed in to protect trees

-Fure’s concerns echo those of the Woodland Trust (WT), the UK’s largest woodland conservation charity, which handed in a petition to Downing Street on 18 November calling for more protection of veteran trees.
+Concerns follow as the Woodland Trust (WT), the UK’s largest woodland conservation charity, handed in a petition to Downing Street on 18 November calling for more protection of veteran trees.

-The petition gained over 100,000 signatures following the WT’s Living Legends campaign, which had significant public support, giving it the green light for parliamentary discussion.
+The petition gained over 100,000 signatures following the WT’s Living Legends campaign, which had huge public backing, giving it the green light for parliamentary discussion.

-Trust campaigns manager Adele Benson told the Kingston Courier that handing in the petition during National Tree Week in late November was a “momentous occasion”.
+Trust campaigns manager Adele Benson told the Kingston Courier that handing in the petition was a “momentous occasion”, with National Tree Week beginning on 23 November.

 She said: “At the moment we have tree preservation orders, but they can only be based on amenity values, so that’s predominantly on how they look and can only be requested by people who live locally,